 In conflict situations, women and girls are often the primary victims.
-France actively contributed to the adoption and the implementation of the Security Council resolutions on Women, Peace and Security, which call for States to strengthen the protection of women and girls during conflicts and increase the participation of women in peace negotiations and decision-making processes.
-Since 2010, France has adopted two national action plans implementing the Women, Peace and Security Agenda.
-Lastly, France is committed to promoting the Council of Europe Convention on preventing and combating violence against women and domestic violence, known as the Istanbul Convention, which aims to get each State to recognize its responsibility in fighting these forms of violence.
+France has actively contributed to adopting and implementing the United Nations Security Council resolutions on Women, Peace and Security.
+They call on States to strengthen the protection of women and girls during conflicts and to increase the participation of women in peacekeeping operations, peace negotiations and decision-making processes.
+Since 2010, France has adopted three national action plans implementing the Women, Peace and Security Agenda.
+Lastly, France is committed to promoting the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, known as the Istanbul Convention, which aims to get each State to recognize its responsibility in fighting these forms of violence.

 Genuine equality will be impossible as long as societies continue to tolerate or exercise control over women’s bodies, through coercion or violence, whether it be physical or emotional.

 The International Fund for Survivors of Conflict-Related Sexual Violence builds on the work of Dr Denis Mukwege and Nadia Murad.
-The goal is to enable survivors of conflict-related sexual violence to have access to compensation and reparations and to help them to reintegrate society.
-Dr Denis Mukwege and Nadia Murad lead the initiative in close collaboration and consultation with other public-sector, private-sector and civil society stakeholders.
+It aims to provide survivors of conflict-related sexual violence with compensation and reparations and help them reintegrate into society.
+Dr Denis Mukwege and Nadia Murad lead the initiative in close collaboration and liaison with other public, private and civil society stakeholders.
 France has announced that it will be contributing €6.2 million to this Fund between 2020 and 2022.

 Dr Denis Mukwege is a Congolese gynaecologist specialized in treating women who are victims of rape and sexual violence committed by armed rebels.

 Nadia Murad is a member of the Yezidi minority in Northern Iraq.
-In 2014, she survived the brutal attack by Islamic State on her home village.
+In 2014, she survived the brutal attack by Daesh on her village.

 In 2018, Dr Denis Mukwege and Nadia Murad jointly received the Nobel Peace Prize “for their efforts to end the use of sexual violence as a weapon of war and armed conflict”.